Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 There were thumps and bangs from outside and then, weirdly, the sound of a van driving away.
 A few seconds later, Julian backed in through the door carrying a shallow cardboard box full of groceries.

 “Thanks.”
 Xiù took the box off him and kissed his cheek.
-“Where are---?”
+“Where are - ?”

 “Chimp’s taken ‘em back to the base.
 They got into a dairy farm and ate the bull, raw, so...”